git/git.github.io/rev_news/drafts/edition-95.md

       [Git Rev News Edition #42](https://git.github.io/rev_news/2018/08/22/edition-42/).
 * [gptcommit](https://github.com/zurawiki/gptcommit) is a
   git prepare-commit-msg [hook](https://git-scm.com/docs/githooks)
   for authoring commit messages with GPT-3 language model.
+Written in Rust.<br />
   Note: you need to ensure you have sufficient credits in your OpenAI account to use it.
 * There are a few software forges working on implementing ForgeFed and/or ActivityPub federation.
   [ForgeFed](https://notabug.org/peers/forgefed) (formerly GitPub) is a federation protocol